smartdevicelink/sdl_overview_guides/docs/Policies/App Policies/index.md

 ### allow_unknown_rpc_passthrough

 This flag can be used to allow an application to pass RPCs which are unknown to Core (functions which were defined after Core's local API version) to an app service provider.
 Otherwise, such messages from this application will be rejected.
-Defaults to `false`.
+If omitted, this flag defaults to `false`.

 ## Cloud Application Fields